LearnOnDemandSystems/docs/tms/tms-administrators/miscellaneous/ensure-completion-certificates-print-correctly.md

-# How do I ensure my Course Completion Certificates print correctly?
+# How do I ensure my course completion certificates print correctly?

 > [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.